Former Boeing test pilot found not guilty of deceiving FAA

 Justice Department spokesman Joshua Stueve said the department stands by its investigation and prosecution of the case.
 “While we are disappointed in the outcome, we respect the jury’s verdict,” he said.

 Testimony in the trial lasted less than three days, after jury selection and opening statements by lawyers Friday evening.
 Forkner did not testify.
-Judge Reed O’Connor had instructed the jurors not to consider his silence as a sign of guilt or innocence.
 The defense called only one witness, a current Boeing pilot, who testified for about one hour.

-Forkner was Boeing’s chief technical pilot for the 737 Max, giving him a key role in determining pilot-training requirements.
-Prosecutors tried to use Forkner’s internal messages to colleagues against him, particularly one in which he said he unknowingly misled regulators.
-Defense lawyers said Forkner’s message was a complaint about a flight simulator, not MCAS.
+In late 2016, federal prosecutors said, Forkner discovered information about an important change made to the MCAS that he decided not to share with the FAA.
+As a result, prosecutors said, the manual that instructs pilots how to maneuver the Max did not contain critical information to understand it.

+In October 2018, a 737 Max operating as Lion Air Flight 610 crashed near Jakarta, Indonesia, after the automated MCAS system kept on forcing the nose of the plane down, overpowering pilots who were unable to right the aircraft, crash investigators said.
+While that investigation into the MCAS system was underway, a second 737 Max operating as Ethiopian Airlines Flight 302, crashed minutes after it had taken off from Addis Ababa.

 An FAA official who worked with Forkner, Stacey Klein, testified that Forkner lied to her that MCAS would never activate during normal airline use, only in certain high-speed situations that pilots would never encounter.
 Forkner’s lawyers said Boeing engineers did not tell him that the scope of the system had been expanded, and that he told Klein what he knew.